blog

 Health in many ways can be seen as bathing in a wide open pool of possibility.

 Unhealth, in his view is all the rigid and chaotic ways we become unable to be present with this broad freedom.
 I like the bathing analogy; we have huge freedoms here in Canada.
-We are at choice about almost all aspects of our health and well being ~ how and how well we eat, exercise, care for our emotional/spiritual/mental health etc etc. And sometimes, that freedom is taken from us as it is now with the corona virus.
+We are at choice about almost all aspects of our health and well being ~ how and how well we eat, exercise, care for our emotional/spiritual/mental health etc etc. And sometimes, that freedom is taken from us as it is now with the corona virus with social restrictions and potential, looming lock-downs.
 Chaos and rigidity have reared themselves with reactions like the current well-known hoarding of toilet paper in anticipation that over the next few weeks, it will somehow be our greatest shortage.
-Cartoons have emerged and are held up to us to see ourselves as in this 4 horsemen of the apoclaypse image:
+Cartoons have emerged and are held up to us to see ourselves as in this 4 horsemen of the apocalypse image:

 The art work was done by Brian Stauffer and entitled, “Under Control,” spoofing Trump’s under-reaction to the virus threat a week ago.
 Humour, I predict, will grow as our viral situation escalates and that humour is important in dealing with this frightful pandemic.
 Already pundits are quipping that babies born 10 months from now will be labelled the ‘coronial’ generation.